Excel Pivot Table (Table of Contents)

 Pivot tables are a reporting tool that has a fields section that contains four fields:

 - Rows: Data that is taken as a specifier.

 - Filters: Filters to hide out certain data.

 - Pivot tables do not change the values in the database.

 - Pivot tables can be inserted in the same worksheet with the data or in another worksheet.

 - For convenience, we add pivot tables in a new worksheet.

 This has been a guide to Pivot Table in Excel.
-Here we discuss how to create a Pivot Tables in Excel along with practical examples and downloadable excel template.
+Here we discuss creating Pivot Tables in Excel and practical examples, and a downloadable excel template.
 You can also go through our other suggested articles –